kalliste/seL4-c89/C89-PROJECT.md

     returning explicit values for the pedantic C90 build.
   - [x] Compare the syscall slowpath bounds against signed temporaries so the pedantic build accepts `c_traps.c`.
+  - [x] Route the MCS budget checks in `src/api/syscall.c` through dedicated helpers so the pedantic build no longer sees directives embedded in macro arguments.
+  - [x] Rewrite the x86 trap handler macros so they no longer rely on empty macro arguments under pedantic C90.
   - [x] Keep the C89 inline compatibility shims visible in `machine/io.h` when printing is disabled.
   - [x] Rewrite the APIC initialisation to use named temporaries instead of